rennpy/pyondocs/README.md

 > First and foremost, if you are in our [discord](https://discord.gg/pyoncord), look in the #faq channel for basic info on how to install plugins or themes.
 I wont explain that here, so please understand this first.

 > [!IMPORTANT]
-> If you used [cloudsync](https://vd-plugins.github.io/proxy/vendetta.nexpid.xyz/cloud-sync/) on Vendetta, you should be reinstalling it and import your plugins.
+> If you used [cloudsync](https://vd-plugins.github.io/proxy/vendetta.nexpid.xyz/cloud-sync/) on Vendetta, you should reinstall it and import your plugins.
 I simply recommend looking at this guide for new ones you may like, and of course which are broken in case you have issues. (provided below)

 # Broken plugins
 This is an extensive list of every plugin from Vendetta you should uninstall (sob).